apache/nuttx/configs/olimex-stm32-p407/README.txt

 Note that CONFIG_STM32_DISABLE_IDLE_SLEEP_DURING_DEBUG is enabled so that the JTAG connection is not disconnected by the idle loop.

-The following peripherals are enabled in this configuration.
+The following peripherals are available in this configuration.

  - LEDs:       show the sytem status